kataras/build-a-better-web-together/declaration.md

 ```

-> Note that with 2. & 3. you **can define and Listen to more than one Iris station** in the
+> Note that with 2. & 3. you **can define and Listen with more than one Iris server** in the
 > same app, when it's necessary.

-For profiling  there are eight (8) generated routes with filed pages:
+For profiling there are eight (8) generated routes with pages filled with info:

  -  /debug/pprof
  -  /debug/pprof/cmdline
  -  /debug/pprof/profile
  -  /debug/pprof/symbol